JosephEoff/josepheoff.github.io/_posts/2019-10-22-new_oscilloscope_camera.md

 Once everything fits nicely, put the C270 aside.

 Take the bezel off of the D43, and put the camera mount on so that the raised shape of the C270 is to the left.
 At this point, the pocket knife had more work to do.
-I had measured the position of screwholes for the D43 incorrectly, and had to shave a couple of millimeters out of them so they'd match up with the screws on the D43.
+I had measured the position of the screwholes for the D43 incorrectly, and had to shave a couple of millimeters out of them so they'd match up with the screws on the D43.
 Lesson learned:  Make paper printouts of critical parts and check them for fit before having 3D parts printed.

 Make sure to get the grid and the green filter back in the proper place when attaching the camera mount.

-Plug the C270 into your PC and fire up any webcam software you like (or even use the [D43 camera software.](https://github.com/JosephEoff/D43))  Check to make sure you are getting picture from it, then hold it in place on the camera mount.
+Plug the C270 into your PC and fire up any webcam software you like (or even use the [D43 camera software.](https://github.com/JosephEoff/D43))  Check to make sure you are getting a picture from it, then hold it in place on the camera mount.

 Adjust the backlight so that you can see the oscilloscope grid on you computer screen.
 Check the focus.
 Twist the knurled knob around the lens in the C270 and check again.

 |Focus|
 |--------------|